zksync-association/zknation-data/README.md

 #### Claiming Process:

 1. Use the [block explorer](https://etherscan.io/address/0x303a465B659cBB0ab36eE643eA362c509EEb5213#writeProxyContract) frontend or suitable wallet interfaces that support contract interactions.
+2. In the interface, fill out the function `requestL2TransactionDirect` with the following parameters from the generated output.
+*Note*: `payableAmount` means the ether amount to send with the transaction, which should be equal to the `value` field from the output converted from wei to ether.
-2. Execute the contract call with the generated calldata.
+3. Execute the contract call with the generated calldata.

 For example, if you connect your wallet on Etherscan, you can call the contract directly from the UI:
+- Outputs from example above
+        - `payableAmount (ether)` - 0.006640981334032384
+        - `chainId` - 324
+        - `mintValue` - 6640981334032384
+        - `l2Contract` - 0xb294F411cB52c7C6B6c0B0b61DBDf398a8b0725d
+        - `l2Value` - 0
+        - `l2Calldata` - 0xae0b51df0000000000...bb2c0e [shortened for this example]
+        - `l2GasLimit` - 2097152
+        - `l2GasPerPubdataByteLimit` - 800
+        - `factoryDeps` - []
+        - `refundRecipient` - 0xa6ab726be0c2048f7a063fd01160af8f0b749fd2

 ![alt text](etherscan.png)

-*Note*: `payableAmount` means the ether amount to send with the transaction, which should be equal to the `value` field from the instructions.

-##### 2. Transfer tokens to the specified address transaction
+#### 2. Transfer tokens to the specified address transaction

 To transfer your claimed tokens to L2 account or another specified address, follow these steps to generate and execute the transfer transaction: